zdravkov/kendo-docs/web/menu/contextmenu.md

         });
     </script>

-## Dynamically configuring ContextMenu items
+## Dynamic configuration of ContextMenu items

-The **ContextMenu** API provides several methods for dynamically adding or removing Items.
-To add items, provide the new item as a JSON object along with a reference item that will be used to determine the placement in the hierarchy.
+The ContextMenu API provides methods for dynamic adding or removing ContextMenu items.
+To add items, you need to provide the new item as a JSON object along with a reference item.

-A reference item is simply a target ContextMenu Item HTML element that already exists in the ContextMenu.
+A reference item is a target ContextMenu item HTML element that already exists in the ContextMenu.
+The reference item will be used to determine the placement in the hierarchy of the new item.
 Any valid jQuery selector can be used to obtain a reference to the target item.
-Removing an item only requires a reference to the target element that should be removed.

-### Dynamically add a new root ContextMenu item
+### How to add a new root ContextMenu item

     <ul id="context-menu">
         <li>Item 1</li>